 I arrived in Porto with two (misleading) assumptions: that the city could be seen in one day and that Fantasporto, the independent film festival, was a dying shadow of its former glory.

-After three days of the festival I realized Fantasporto, shamelessly I want to add, is not taken seriously.
-And I won’t even digress about the fact that it has been happening for the past thirty-five years.
+After spending three days at the festival, I realized Fantasporto, shamelessly I want to add, is not taken seriously.
+And I won’t even ramble about the fact that it has been happening for the past 35 years.
 It has nothing to do with “old age.”

-I also don’t feel that people see fantasy/horror films to escape reality, quite the contrary: it forces you to drop the mask, to be at your rawest self, and find your answers to your own questions.
-And yes the truth is many times monstrous, ugly, rotten and terrifying.
+I also don’t feel that people see fantasy/horror films just to escape reality, quite the contrary.
+It forces you to drop the mask, be at your rawest self, and find your own answers.
+And yes, the truth is many times monstrous, ugly, rotten, and terrifying.

 Although the Official Fantasy Section is considered the core of the festival, Fantasporto also holds two other competitions: Director’s Week and Orient Express.
 The Oporto International Film Festival is a lot more than screening horror-ish independent films.

 Beatriz Pacheco Pereira and Mário Dorminsky are the two “crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes” who created Fantasporto in 1980 and that year after year make it happen, against all the odds of the last years.

 It’s funny how when a recession hits a country, the first area that feels the blow of cutbacks is culture.
 “Culture” is redundant and, of course, keeps the people’s minds away from what their goal should be: produce to consume, produce to consume, produce to consume.